No consumption, recovery of drugs from Aryan Khan, Mukul Rohatgi tells Bombay High Court | Law-Order

 - India

-Former attorney general of India Mukul Rohatgi, who appeared for Aryan Khan in his bail application in Bombay High Court in drugs-on-cruise-case, told the court that nothing was recovered from his client, no medical was done to ascertain is he has taken any drug and "there was no recovery, no consumption".
-He told the court that Aryan Khan was "no case of possession of drugs" against Aryan Khan and that he was arrested wrongly.
-He said, "it was fit case for bail".
+Former attorney general of India Mukul Rohatgi, who appeared for Aryan Khan in his bail application in Bombay High Court in drugs-on-cruise-case, told the court that nothing was recovered from his client, no medical was done to ascertain if he has taken any drug and "there was no recovery, no consumption".
+He told the court that there was "no case of possession of drugs" against Aryan Khan, he was arrested wrongly and "it was fit case for bail".

 Rohatgi said Aryan Khan was invited to the cruise as a special guest.
 "He was invited by one Pratik Gaba.
 He was like an organiser.
 He invited accused 1 Aryan and accused 2 Arbaz Merchant.
 Both were invited by the same person.
 They both landed up together at the cruise terminal," Rohatgi said.